telerik/fiddler-everywhere-docs/knowledge-base/capture-and-inspect-web-traffic.md

 ## Inspect Web Traffic

 Fiddler Everywhere provides functionality to inspect the already captured sessions.
 The live traffic sessions are composed of HTTP/HTTPS requests and responses.
 Each HTTP request can be observed through the __Request Inspector__.
 Each HTTP response can be observed through the __Response Inspector__.
-Both inspectors are powerful tools that can visualize the received content via different I [nspector types]({%slug inspector-types%}).
+Both inspectors are powerful tools that can visualize the received content via different [Inspector types]({%slug inspector-types%}).

-The steps to inspect a request and response to it is given below:
+The steps to inspect a request and its respective response are given below:

 1. Open Fiddler Everywhere and capture traffic as mentioned above.